sa-tre/satre-specification/docs/source/pillars/computing_technology.md

 ## End user computing

-_The ability of the TRE organisation to provide and manage devices, workspaces, interfaces and applications used by researchers to interact with underlying systems and data._
+_The ability of the TRE operator to provide and manage devices, workspaces, interfaces and applications used by researchers to interact with underlying systems and data._

 ### User interface